 After breakfast, Mary and Sean went into town to check in with developments in Seattle.
 Then Sean took Mary to visit the final power center.
-It was in a churchyard, not far from Tina’s place.
-The church was on a windswept hill.
+It was in a churchyard, not far from Tina’s place on a windswept hill.
 Adjoining it was a small cemetery dotted with gravestones.
 Most were new, but there were also a sprinkling of older ones as well.
 Mary found the ‘spot’ with little trouble.
 It was behind one of the larger monuments.
 She sat down in its shadow.
 Sean wandered among the rows, at a distance, keeping an eye on Mary.

 Mary began her trance.

 Molly Berenson, in Seattle, hesitated a moment before phoning.
 She felt as if she was signing her own death warrant.
 She did press the ‘call’ button, however, and when Sally O’Donnell answered, she simply said: